seqan/seqan/manual/source/Tutorial/GettingStarted/ParsingCommandLineArguments.rst

 With the seqan-2.3.0 release applications, using the :dox:`ArgumentParser`, check SeqAn servers for version updates.
 The functionality helps getting new versions out to users faster.
 It is also used to inform application developers of new versions of the SeqAn library which means that applications ship with less bugs.

+By default, this feature requires active consent by the user (opt-in).

 Customized Messages
 """""""""""""""""""
 The version information you receive depends on whether you are an application user or developer.